What is glyburide?

 you are being treated with bosentan (Tracleer);

 you have diabetic ketoacidosis (call your doctor for treatment).

 Tell your doctor if you have ever had:

 hemolytic anemia (a lack of red blood cells);

 an enzyme deficiency called glucose-6-phosphate dehydrogenase deficiency (G6PD);

 a nerve disorder affecting bodily functions;

-Certain oral diabetes medications may increase your risk of serious heart problems.
-However, not treating your diabetes can damage your heart and other organs.
-Talk to your doctor about the risks and benefits of treating your diabetes with glyburide.
+Glyburide may increase your risk of serious heart problems, but not treating your diabetes can also damage your heart and other organs.
+Talk to your doctor about the risks and benefits of this medicine.

 How should I take glyburide?

 Glyburide is usually taken with breakfast or the first main meal of the day.